Organic Living in Jakarta, Indonesia

 The terms “natural” and organic are not interchangeable.
 Other truthful claims, such as free-range, hormone-free, and natural, can appear on food labels.
 However, don't confuse these terms with "organic."

 Why choose organic?

 There are many reasons why people are choosing organic foods over conventionally produced fruits, vegetables and other food products.
-In fact in developing countries it is one of the fastest growing segments in the food industry with mainline retailers such as Safeway and Wal-Mart in the US and Waitrose in the UK and many others offering organic produce selections for their discerning customers.
-Organic food production and processing value now tops $30 billion/year!
+In developing countries it is one of the fastest growing segments in the food industry with mainline retailers such as Safeway and Wal-Mart in the US and Waitrose in the UK and many others offering organic produce selections for their discerning customers.
+Organic food production and processing value now tops $50 billion/year, in the US alone.